-The Bias Response Team is committed to providing support and a safe space for students who are targets of bias.
-To report a bias incident, call 734-615-BIAS (2427).
-Alternatively, utilize the online form to report a Bias Incident.
+The Campus Climate Support Team is committed to providing support and a safe space for students that may have been harmed or negatively impacted.
+To report a campus climate concern, call 734-615-2427.
+Alternatively, utilize the online form to report a Campus Climate Concern.

 Counseling and Psychological Services (CAPS) is committed to providing multicultural and multidisciplinary expert therapeutic support.
 Clinical services include brief personal therapy for individuals and groups and crisis intervention.

 The Office of the Vice President for Student Life (OVPSL) is an excellent referral source for students uncertain about where to turn for assistance.
 Students will encounter informed and caring staff able to facilitate appropriate referrals within and beyond Student Life.